 With just two main trim levels to choose from the Tonale is well equipped and makes things simple for buyers, Ti including goodies such as Matrix LED headlights, rear view camera, powered tailgate and ‘vegan leather’ upholstery.
 Veloce adds bigger wheels, black trim elements, privacy glass, aluminium trim elements inside and big shifter paddles behind the steering wheel.
 A limited run of Speciale models with bigger 20-inch wheels will also be available at launch.

-Power for a Alfa Romeo Tonale SUV
+Power for a Alfa Romeo Tonale

 “That initial urge tails off quickly and the mere 160 horsepower means it runs out of puff on the motorway”